particle-iot/docs/src/content/tutorials/device-cloud/console.md

 ### Create Product

 When you create a product with **Asset Tracker (Cellular** as the type, the Asset Tracker features are enabled for the product.
 Even if you have an existing product, you'll need to create a new Asset Tracker product as products can only have  a single type of device.
 For example, a product cannot have both an Asset Tracker and a Boron in it.
+This is done automatically for you if you use [setup.particle.io](https://setup.particle.io).

 ![Create Product](/assets/images/tracker/create-product.png)